The weight distribution of irreducible cyclic codes associated with decomposable generalized Paley graphs

 For instance, if $p=5$, we have $\CC=\CC(\tfrac 23 (5^4+5^2+1), 5^6)= \CC(434, 15{.}625)$ with parameters $[36,6,8]$ defined over $\ff_{5}$.
 The weights of $\CC$ are given by

 with frequencies

 since $c=12$. $\lozenge$ \end{exam}

-\begin{rem} The weight distribution of the irreducible cyclic codes constructed from the exceptional 2-weight icc's can be obtained from Theorem \ref{bebes2} and from the spectrum of the associated GP-graphs, which are computed in \cite{PV4}. \end{rem}
+\begin{rem} The weight distribution of irreducible cyclic codes constructed from exceptional 2-weight irreducible cyclic codes can be obtained from Theorem~\ref{bebes2} and from the spectrum of the associated GP-graphs, which are computed in \cite{PV3}. \end{rem}